 Here is a great short post with 7 tips for your writing time.
 Quick, click on the link to see how easy these tips are.

-Here are 7 other tips for those who participate in our study group:
+And here are 6 other tips for those who participate in our study community:

 - Get yourself a new notebook.
 I picked up several at the local dollar store as I use them for my Bible Book Writing Challenges and journaling.